 Our members are active in community organizations such as The Boys and Girls Club, the Friends of Library and the Education Foundation.
 We participate actively in the annual Pleasant Hill City Service Day, a city wide day of improving chosen projects throughout the city.
 For many years, branch members have actively participated in extending fine arts education in local school districts and awarding individual student achievement in all classes at the high school level.
 We have also organized community forums to educate parents and the community at large about such subjects as the impact of the internet on our youth and worked to support school bond elections.Scholarships to local girls

-At our May Brunch, we presented college scholarship and Tech Trek camp awards to eleven students from our local schools.
+At our June Brunch, we presented college scholarship and Tech Trek camp awards to ten young women from our local schools.
 It is the mission of AAUW to break down barriers for women and girls by promoting education and supporting their personal and professional growth.
 Each recipient was honored by members, family, and friends.

-Pleasant Hill-Martinez is proud to award these young women its 2017 scholarships.
+Pleasant Hill-Martinez is proud to award these young women its 2018 scholarships.
 This branch of AAUW strongly supports its Local Scholarship Fund in many ways.
-Two of the events which have become traditional are the October Festa Italiana held at Viano Winery and a Silent Coffee Klatch. which the membership generously supports.
+Two of the events that helped fund these girls are the Salute to Spring and our Silent Coffee Klatch, which the membership generously supports.

-This past year, our branch has raised money for these scholarships through several events including our fundraiser, A Taste of Fall, last October.
+Our branch has raised money for these scholarships through several events including our annual fundraiser, A Salute to Spring, the Bowling Blast Tournament, and Painting with a Purpose.
 Our members are very generous to support this local cause.
 Thanks to all.

 Baby gifts are generously donated for the Hillcrest Church Social Service Program at our Annual Layette Shower .
 We receive so many beautiful items-- hand-made quilts, afghans, receiving blankets and hats, and adorable baby clothes---sleepers, newborn outfits, saques, sweaters, booties, socks, and undershirts.
 Toys and diapers as well.
 We send a big pile of newborn necessities for happy babies and grateful Moms.